ARMmbed/mbed-os-5-docs/docs/porting/custom-target-porting.md

 1. Modify the files.

    `PinNames.h` is the most common file to be edited.
-For our example, the ImaginaryBoard is using I2C but connected to different supported signals.
+For our example, the ImaginaryBoard uses I2C connected to different supported signals.
 Change the I2C pin macro definitions from:

    ```
    I2C_SCL     = D15,